dianfajar/danaoira.github.io/index.md

 ---
 # Welcome

-An aspiring data scientist passionate with possible PhD dreams of intersecting computer science with epidemiology.
+An aspiring data scientist with possible PhD dreams of intersecting computer science with epidemiology.

-This is the web portfolio and blog of Dana Oira's educational and career pursuits.
+This is the blog and web portfolio of my educational and career pursuits.